Quasaur/thoughts/content/TOPICS/topic-POLITICAL-SCIENCE.md

 ---
-title: "Topic: NATIONALLISM"
+title: "Topic: POLITICAL SCIENCE"
 draft: false
 tags:
   - patriotism
   - chauvinism
   - nativism
 aliases:
+- "Topic: Comparative Politics"
+- "Topic: International Relations"
+- "Topic: Political Theory"
+- "Topic: Geospacial Analysis"
 date: 2024-06-06
 ---
-# Topic NATIONALISM
+# Topic: POLITICAL SCIENCE
 ## Description
 Exalting one nation above all others and placing primary emphasis on promotion of its culture and interests as opposed to those of other nations.